jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 Besides a basemap, you can easily add other things to your map, including markers and popups.

-Let’s [add a marker](https://docs.mapbox.com/mapbox-gl-js/api/#marker) to the same longitude/latitude that we centered our map on:
+Let’s adda marker to the same longitude/latitude that we centered our map on:

 ```
 var marker = new mapboxgl.Marker()